 [Section 16A inserted by No. 60 of 1998 s.
 9.]

 16B.
-Authority to consider outcomes
+Authority to consider social etc. outcomes

 The Authority is to take account of the social, economic and environmental outcomes of the performance of its functions and is to ensure that those outcomes are balanced so far as is practicable.